Black psychology: Psyche and Soul

-The first is KA or "the physical structure of an individuals humanity".
+The first is KA or "the physical structure of an individual's humanity".
 KA is also thought to encase all other seven elements in many ways.
 The second is the BA or "breath of life".
 This element was believed to originate from the Creator and ancestor and reside in all individuals.
 The third element is KHABA or "emotion and motion".
 In this cultural context, motion refers to the natural rhythmic order of things.
 The fourth element is AKHU or "the capacity for thought and mental perception".
 The firth element is SEB or the "eternal soul".
 This particular element was thought to be time-bound, meaning it was thought to develop around adolescence and was thought to be related to the ability to reproduce.
 The sixth element is PUTAH or "the union of the brain with the conscious mind".
 The seventh element is ATMU or the "divine or eternal soul".
 All of these elements are interrelated and in many ways represent the interaction between humans and The Divine, which is critical to many African beliefs.

 Development

 Following the end of the Civil War a push for education began to occur in the Black community.
 Moving away from secret night schools held during the time of slavery, a variety of learning centers and colleges began to open.
 Many of these schools were established by missionary associations and various Freedman societies.
 Federal government land grants such as the Morrill Act of 1862 helped to support these institutions and the additional aid of religious denominations allowed for the support of these schools.
 The years following saw the founding of Black colleges across the country including notable institutions such as the first historically black college Lincoln University (1854), Fisk University (1865), Howard University (1867), Morehouse College (1867) and Spelman College (1881).
 By 1940 there were more than one hundred Black colleges in the seventeen southern states offering a variety of degrees with many of the earned degrees in social sciences and education.

 The first African American man to receive a PhD in psychology was Francis Sumner from Lincoln University in 1920.
-The first African American woman to receive a Ph.D. in psychology was Inez Beverly Prosser from the University of Cincinnati in 1933.
-Prestigious universities like UCLA, Cornell, and Harvard just to name a few, did not offer African American students the opportunities to receive a Ph.D. in psychology during the 1960s.
+The first African American woman to receive a PhD in psychology was Inez Beverly Prosser from the University of Cincinnati in 1933.
+Prestigious universities like UCLA, Cornell, and Harvard just to name a few, did not offer African American students the opportunities to receive a PhD in psychology during the 1960s.
 The first psychology course at Howard University was not offered until 1899, and was listed as "Psychology: The Briefer Course".
 This was the only course offered until 1906.
 The department of psychology was not developed until 1926 by Francis Sumner.